BLACK PEAK EXPEDITION TREK

 We'll pack up the campsite and return to Base Camp on this day.
 We'll have a small party to celebrate the occasion.

-The journey to Osla will take 5 hours.
+The journey to Seema will take 5 hours.

 We will arrive at the road head after a four-hour trek.

 We'll drive for 8 hours today to get to Dehradun.
-After that, we'll take an overnight train or bus to New Delhi.
+After that, you can take an overnight train or bus to New Delhi or elsewhere.

 subscribe Now